 - dev packages that aid in the development of Twisted itself.

 - pyflakes

 - twisted-dev-tools

 - python-subunit

 - Sphinx

 - TwistedChecker, only available on python2

 - pydoctor, only available on python2

 - tls packages that are needed to work with TLS.

 - pyOpenSSL

 - service_identity

 - idna

 - conch packages for working with conch/SSH.

 - pyasn1

 - cryptography

+- conch_nacl conch options and PyNaCl to support Ed25519 keys on systems with OpenSSL < 1.1.1b.

 - soap the SOAPpy package to work with SOAP.

 - serial the pyserial package to work with serial data.

 - all_non_platform installs tls, conch, soap, and serial options.

 - macos_platform all_non_platform options and pyobjc to work with Objective-C apis.

 - windows_platform all_non_platform options and pywin32 to work with Windows's apis.

 - http2 packages needed for http2 support.

+- - h2

+- priority

-- h2 - priority - contextvars the contextvars backport package to provide contextvars support for Python versions before 3.7. - Installing Optional Dependencies: documentation on how to install Twisted's optional dependencies.
+- contextvars the contextvars backport package to provide contextvars support for Python versions before 3.7.

+- Installing Optional Dependencies: documentation on how to install Twisted's optional dependencies.